Robust Stance Detection: Understanding Public Perceptions in Social Media: Proposed Model

-The next step is to reconstruct the masked examples $M(x)$ by concatenating them with a trainable embedding matrix, domain orientation vectors.
-The matrix is initialized with the embedding vector of each domain name and domain representative words.
-The concatenated matrix is trained with an encoder-decoder T5 architecture.
+The next step involves reconstructing the masked examples $M(x)$ by concatenating them with a trainable embedding matrix, or domain orientation vectors.
+These vectors are embedded with domain-specific information including the nuances, vocabulary, and style of a particular domain.
+They are initialized with the embedding vector of each domain name and representative words from that domain.
+The concatenated matrix is then trained using a T5 architecture.
 Note that $\mathcal{T} = \mathcal{S}$ and $mask(w, \mathcal{S}, \mathcal{T}) = 0$ during the training process.
 Given the target domain and its orientation vectors in the test phase, the trained model generates domain counterfactual $x'$.